-Classroom

-Techniques Includes the use of drama, IT, games, grammar, music, songs, video and vocabulary in the classroom.
+Classroom Techniques Includes the use of drama, IT, games, grammar, music. songs. video and vocabulary in the classroom.

-Intercultural

-Issues Mixed nationality classes.
-The introduction of multi-cultural topics or of British or American culture in the classroom strategies related to Academic English.
+Intercultural Issues Mixed nationality classes.
+The introduction of multi-cultural topics or of British or American culture in the classroom

+Academic Purposes Linguistic structures and strategies related to Academic English.
 Text analysis, critical thinking, oral presentations, writing academic papers etc.

-English for Specific Purposes

-Technical English specific to an area of study, such as business, engineering, medicine etc.
+Specific Purposes Technical English specific to an area of study, such as business, engineering, medicine etc.

-Language planning English
+Language

-paramy Lipidian as the Medium of Instruction and language policies.
+planning English as the Medium of Instruction and language policies.
 Topics related to linguistic policy in a teaching centre or country.
 Support for learners in classes taught in English in the university sector.